Twistie Lacing (lug version)

 6% shorter ends (approx.)

-Twistie lacing looks best on shoes with thick, round shoelaces, especially light colored laces on dark colored shoes.
-These accentuate the fact that the shoelaces are twisted together before crossing over each other.
+Lug Twistie Lacing looks best on shoes with thick, round shoelaces – especially light colored laces on dark colored shoes.
+These accentuate the fact that the shoelaces are twisted together rather than simply crossing over each other.

 Shoelace Lengths for Lug Twistie Lacing